-Published on June 4th, 2012 | by Jill Bastian1
+Published on August 31st, 2016 | by Jill Bastian1

-Email and social media marketing are easy and inexpensive ways to let people know you’re having an event and can get them to sign up on the spot.
-But think about your overall marketing plan and what will work best for the type of event you’re doing (for example, using mailed invitations may be expected for an upscale fundraiser).
+Email and social media marketing are simple and inexpensive ways to let people know about your event.
+You can even get them to sign up on the spot.
+Start by thinking about your overall marketing plan and the type of event you’re planning.

 Email is a great way to follow up and remind guests that they’re attending or volunteering at your event.
 As a rule of thumb, send out one to two reminders to your attendees, including the date, time, and location for the event.
 Send your volunteers all the information they’ll need, such as where to meet, their assigned duties, and the date and time they should arrive.
 Encourage both your guests and volunteers to RSVP via email so you can manage non-responders and keep everything streamlined and organized.

 Word is out about your event — now what?
 Time to manage attendance and donations.
 Use your website to create an event page where you can manage sign-ups, take money for ticket purchases, and accept donations.
 Decide on contribution levels, group discounts, and early-bird pricing.
 Are you going to have a VIP level or charge extra for meals and t-shirts?
 Use an online management system to set up different pricing levels and keep track of sign-ups for you.